What Is Counter Credit On Your Bank Statement?

 It’s a secure, simple way to make sure the money gets into the intended bank account.
 Moreover, customers who are depositing very large sums would not be able to use online methods or even an ATM (depending on their bank's individual limit).
 It also may add some peace of mind to deposit a large amount directly into a teller's hands.

 This distrust may also extend to ATMs, which is a fair concern given that they are a little riskier than handing your money directly to someone.
-In addition, ATMs usually only accept money in $20 increments and limit the amount of bills you can put in during one transaction.
+In addition, ATMs usually only accept money in $20 increments and limit the number of bills you can put in during one transaction.
 Counter credit circumvents this problem and the risk of using technology because it allows two people to count and accurately confirm the right amount of money.

 Some people may also have trouble understanding technology or apps and prefer face-to-face communication so that they can ask questions.

-Is Counter Credit Faster?
+Is Counter Credit Faster Than Other Deposit Methods?

 Why Does It Show Up as Credit on an Account?